Yosemite Granite Tells New Story About Earth's Geologic HistoryJuly 11, 2018 / Posted by: Miki Huynh

 Michael Ackerson and his team have analyzed granite rock samples found in Yosemite National Park, and their study reveals evidence of mineral crystallization occurring at a much lower temperature than previously thought possible—around 100-200 degrees cooler than currently assumed.
 This discovery has the potential to change the larger picture in our understanding of the geology of Earth’s past, including crust and magma formation, and the link between volcanoes, ores deposits, and granite.

-The paper, “Low-temperature crystallization of granites and the implications for crustal magmatism,” is published in Nature.
+The paper, “Low-temperature crystallization of granites and the implications for crustal magmatism,” is funded in part by the NAI and published in Nature.

 A full press release is available through Carnegie Science.